denismoulin/denismoulin/_posts/2018-02-01-headlight-app.md

 ###### Sessions are only booked by users but can be rescheduled by either party (user or coach) at any time.
 Sessions are generally structured around talking points written by coaches.

 ![](../../assets/images/posts/headlight--app/headlight--app--content--3.png)
-###### We have scaled down the app from a more complex flow that included streak tracking, calendar date selection, and goal tracking to concentrate our efforts on the session and messaging experience with coaches.
+###### We have scaled down the app from a more complex flow that included goals and agreements tracking, calendar date selection to concentrate our efforts on the session and messaging experience with coaches.